3. How landlords can help their tenants

 - Open an account that can receive payments.
 Universal Credit will be paid into a bank, building society or credit union account.
 The MoneyHelper service provides tips on choosing the right account

 - Set up a direct debit or standing order.
 Tenants will usually be responsible for paying their rent themselves.
 Setting up an automatic payment may help them pay in full and on time.

 - Consider budgeting support.
 Your tenants may be used to managing their money on a monthly basis, but if not they will need to make sure they can pay all their bills from their single payment.
 MoneyHelper’s online money manager could help them make their money last longer.
-If your tenant is struggling to pay essential bills because of coronavirus, the government advice on paying bills explains the options that are available to them.

 - Claim straight away.
 Some claimants delay making their claim because they think they will move into work quickly.
 You should encourage your tenants to claim as soon as possible to reduce the risk of their Universal Credit payments being delayed.